Skip to main content

 Scleral Lenses for Dry Eyes

 Scleral Lenses are larger in size than traditional contact lenses, as they sit on the white part of the eye — the sclera.
-These lenses replace help those with corneal problems see clearly and comfortably.
+These lenses help those with corneal problems see clearly and comfortably.

-Scleral lenses are often chosen as an alternative to traditional contact lenses as they provide comfortable and clear vision.
+They are often chosen as an alternative to traditional contact lenses as they provide comfortable and clear vision.
 This is because the moisturizing solution that fills the space between the eyes and the back of the scleral lens keeps the eyes continuously moist and provides relief for those suffering with Dry Eyes or discomfort with traditional lenses.

 Time Is of The Essence